ipepe-oss/rspec-big-split/README.md

    * Make sure that your indexing starts with `1` and ends equal to `TEST_NODE_TOTAL`.
 4. (optional) Printout tests that will be run in current node: `bundle exec rspec-big-split tmp/rspec_splitter.json`
 5. Run tests with `bundle exec rspec $(bundle exec rspec-big-split tmp/rspec_splitter.json)` to run tests on each node.

+### Options

+By default, this script splits tests by files into workers.
+If you want to split by examples, pass `--split-by-example`